remix-run/starter-architect/README.md

 The dev server automatically rebuilds as your source files change.
 To see your changes, refresh the browser.

-> Note: Hot module reloading is coming soon, which will allow you to see your
-> changes without refreshing.

 Now you should be able to visit http://localhost:3333.
 (Note that `:3334` is not your server, it's the Remix development asset server).

 ## Deploying

+First, you'll need to have the AWS CLI installed, [here are the instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+Then follow the Architect setup instructions: https://arc.codes/docs/en/guides/get-started/detailed-aws-setup.

-From the Remix http handler, build the app for production:
+Now you're ready to deploy.
+From the Remix http handler directory, build the app for production:

 ```sh
 $ cd src/http/any-catchall